yoleuh/aep-model/README.md

 For the AEP Safety Observation Challenge at HackOHI/O 2024

 This project uses machine learning to classify safety comments into high priority and standard priority categories.
-It includes scripts for training a model, generating results, and interactively classifying new inputs.
+It fine-tunes a deep learning transformer-based neural network ([DistilBERT](https://huggingface.co/distilbert/distilbert-base-uncased), adapting it to the specific task of safety observation classification.

 ## Project Structure